Knitschi/DependencyVersioningProblemPaper/Sources/DependencyVersioningProblemPaper/index.rst

 There is a fourth solution that has not been much discussed yet.
 Allow the library to exist in multiple versions in the dependency tree.
 This I call the *Coexisting Versions* approach.

-This article discusses the advantages and disadvantages of these approaches and explores how the *Coexisting Versions* can be implemented in a C++ codebase.
+This article discusses the advantages and disadvantages of these approaches and explores how the *coexisting versions* approach can be implemented in a C++ codebase.

 Index
 *****

 .. toctree::
 	:maxdepth: 2

-  Problem
-  CommonSolutionsAndStaticGraph
+	DependenciesInComplexCodebases
+	DiamondDependencyProblem
+	SolutionsOverview
+	StaticDependencyGraph
 	OnlyOneVersion
 	CompatibleVersions
 	CoexistingVersions
-  Implementation
+	ImplementationOverview
+	ExampleProject
+	AmbiguousTargetNames
+	AmbiguousOutputFilenames
+	AmbiguousIncludes
+	AmbiguousIdentifierNames
 	Conclusions
 	References